Ty Burrell

 Tyler Gerald Burrell (born August 22, 1967) is an American actor.
 Burrell is best known for playing Phil Dunphy on the ABC sitcom Modern Family (2009–2020), for which he won two Primetime Emmy Awards for Outstanding Supporting Actor in a Comedy Series and five Screen Actors Guild Awards.

-Burrell also had starring roles on the television series Out of Practice (2005–2006) and Back to You (2007–2008), and acted in films such as Evolution, Black Hawk Down (Both 2001), Dawn of the Dead (2004), The Incredible Hulk (2008), and Muppets Most Wanted (2014).
+Burrell also had starring roles on the television series Out of Practice (2005–2006) and Back to You (2007–2008), and acted in films such as Evolution, Black Hawk Down (both 2001), Dawn of the Dead (2004), The Incredible Hulk (2008), and Muppets Most Wanted (2014).
 He voiced characters in the animated films Mr. Peabody & Sherman (2014), Finding Dory (2016), and Storks (2016).
 On stage, Burrell made his Broadway debut playing Lennox in the revival of the William Shakespeare play Macbeth (2000).

 Early life and education

-Tyler Gerald Burrell was born in Grants Pass, Oregon, on August 22, 1967, the son of teacher Sheri Rose (née Hauck) and family therapist Gary Gerald Burrell (1940–1989).
+Tyler Gerald Burrell was born in Grants Pass, Oregon, on August 22, 1967, the son of teacher Sheri Rose and family therapist Gary Gerald Burrell (1940–1989).
 He has a younger brother, Duncan.
-He is mostly of English and German descent, though he discovered via Finding Your Roots that he is also of 1/16th African American ancestry through his great-great-grandmother, a formerly enslaved girl from Tennessee who became a homesteader in Oregon.
+He is mostly of English and German descent, though he discovered via Finding Your Roots that he is also of 1/16th African-American ancestry through his great-great-grandmother, a formerly enslaved girl from Tennessee who became a homesteader in Oregon.
 He grew up in Applegate, Oregon, near the California border.
 He attended Hidden Valley High School in Grants Pass, where he played football and was a lineman for the Hidden Valley Mustangs.

 While attending college at the University of Oregon, Burrell became a member of the Sigma Chi fraternity and worked as a bartender at the Oregon Shakespeare Festival.
 He later attended Southern Oregon University in Ashland, graduating with a bachelor's degree in theatre arts in 1993.
 Fifteen years later, in 2008, he was the school's commencement speaker.

 Continuing his education at Penn State University, he earned an MFA and was a member of the Theatre 100 Company along with Keegan-Michael Key.
 In 1997 and 1999, Burrell worked as a festival actor at the Utah Shakespeare Festival.
 He has also stated that for a period of time in graduate school, he lived out of his van to save money.